skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-6-static-function-calls.md

 for that reason, we want to use specializations for function calls.

-However, the Truffle DSL has a limitation -- you can't use it to write specializations for Nodes that have a variable amount of children, like the function call expression Node does.
+However, the Truffle DSL has a limitation -- you can't use it to write specializations that take a collection of values as an argument that are the result of evaluating a variable amount of child Nodes, like the function call expression Node has.
 Because of this, we'll introduce one more level of indirection.
 We'll create a new node, called the `FunctionDispatchNode`, that doesn't have any children itself,